hannemann/php-transcode/README.md

 Since the project is based on the PHP framework laravel you can simply utilize laravel sail

-- git clone
+1. git clone
-- cp .env.example .env # adjust settings
+2. cp .env.example .env # adjust settings
-- ./run
+3. ./run
-  In case of `connection reset by peer` errors while pulling docker images just start again

 ## Hooks